MenakaGodakanda/Home-lab-active-directory/setup/windows-server-setup.md

 3. **Network Configuration**:
    - Go to the `Network` section.
    - Ensure `Adapter 1` is enabled and attached to `NAT`.
 This will allow your VM to connect to the same network as your host machine.
-   - Ensure `Adapter 2` is enabled and attached to `Internal Network`.
+   - Ensure `Adapter 2` is enabled and attached to `Internal Network` and name to `intnet`.
 This will allow your VM to connect to client VM.
    - Click `OK` to save the settings.

 ### 3. Install Windows Server